discus-lang/salt/doc/reference/01-grammar.md

 ## Procs (Procedures)

-Procedures provide the imperative statement/expression model of computation including mutable storage cells.
-Control flow constructs are restricted to the statement fragment.
+Procedures provide the imperative statement/expression model of computation using mutable storage cells.
+Control flow constructs appear in the statement fragment only.
+This restriction ensures that expressions can always be flattened into straight line code during compilation.

+Procedure storage cells are abstract in the sense that references (addresses) to them cannot be taken.
+This restriction ensures that cell updates can always be converted into Static Single Assignment (SSA) form, to yield the Code Blocks described in the next section.
+In generated machine code the cell values may be stored in registers, which do not have associated memory addresses.

 ```